WHY DO I NEED AN ATTORNEY?

 5.)
 You don’t let an accountant work on your brakes.

 You would not let an accountant work on your car any sooner than you would let a mechanic file your taxes.
 Likewise, any individual who is ever exposed to a situation where legal rights or obligations are implicated should not handle it themselves, but should consult a qualified attorney.
 The attorneys at Mills & Anderson law group are all members of good standing of the Nevada Bar and admitted to practice in all courts of the state.
 Our attorneys have also argued before the Supreme Court of Nevada and the federal 9th Circuit Court of Appeals.
 We attend regular continuing legal education classes to ensure that we are up to date on the law in the fields where we practice.
 Our experience and legal knowledge provide us with a unique skill set not possessed by the average individual that enables us to assist our client in protecting and asserting his or her legal rights.
 If you are facing a situation where your legal rights are implicated, it is imperative that you consult with an attorney before taking any action.

 Mills & Anderson Law Group focuses its practice in the area of family law including: divorce, custody, child support, spousal support, alimony, guardianship, adoption, termination of parental rights, and abuse and neglect proceedings.
-Get in touch with our experienced Las Vegas, NV family law lawyer to get your questions answered and discuss your case.
+Get in touch with our experienced law firm to get your questions answered and discuss your case.
 We also practice in the areas of corporate consulting, contracts, business organizations and criminal law.
 If there is a specific topic you would like information on, feel free to comment on the blog or contact us directly via our “contact us” page.